codenart/codenart.github.io/_posts/1-html/2017-07-27-html-1-introduction.md

 > \_\_A simple & happy Mind

 Forget about technical and academic views.
 We go online everyday.
-We can start at homepage of a website like [medium.com](https://medium.com/) and explore thousands of its pages.
+We can start at homepage of [a website](https://medium.com/ "ext") and explore thousands of its pages.
 That's it.

 > A website is a collection of many webpages.
 > \_\_A simple & happy Mind